In Guatemala mudslide, searchers find dead huddled together

 “Some died from the impact, some from asphyxiation and some ... from heart attacks,” he added.

-Rescue efforts have been hampered by the precarious situation at the site, said Cabanas.
+Rescue efforts have been complicated by the precarious situation at the site, said Cabanas.
 There were two smaller landslides on Monday.
-A nearby river has risen by over 3 feet (one meter), and rescue workers fear for the stability of the hillside where the landslide began.
+A nearby river has risen by over 3 feet (a meter), and rescue workers fear for the stability of the mountain peak where the landslide began.

 So far, no survivors have been found at the site, and rescue workers say the chances of finding anyone alive under the 120,000 tonnes of earth that buried the area are close to zero.